Govt tells customs to invoke NDPS Act in all cross-border drugs smuggling cases

 Customs formations across the country have been registering various cases of drugs smuggling.
 Last month, customs (preventive) officials at Delhi cargo (import) terminal had seized 4.6 kgs of marijuana in two consignments which were declared as "256 GB Level 3 computer server" weighing around 14.5 kgs each.

 On detailed examination of the consignments, six black packets containing a total of 4.6 kgs of marijuana was recovered from the cavity inside computer servers, which did not have any circuitry.
 It was seized under Section 43(a) of the Narcotics Drugs and Psychotropic Substances Act, 1985.
+Customs department in Pune had last month seized Rs 2.10 crore worth narcotic drugs coming from Andhra Pradesh.
 Two other cases of cocaine smuggling were booked at the Delhi International Airport in December last and January this year, in which passengers had tried to smuggle in cocaine by concealing it inside the capsules swallowed by them.
 In the first case, 880 grams of cocaine, valued at around Rs 4 crore, was concealed in 90 capsules swallowed by the passenger who had come from Sao Paulo (Brazil).
 In another case, 860 grams of cocaine, also valued around Rs 4 crore, was concealed in 50 capsules which was swallowed by a female passenger coming from Guinea.
 Both were arrested, the officials said.

 ALSO READ